-This paper presents a real-world application of a multi-agent system to enterprise integration for manufacturing planning and execution.
-The production management system used by most manufacturers today is comprised of disconnected planning and execution processes, and lacks the support for interoperability needed for enterprise wide integration.
+The production management system used by most manufacturers today is comprised of disconnected planning and execution processes, and lacks the support for interoperability for enterprise wide integration.
 This situation often prevents the manufacturer from fully exploring market opportunities in a timely fashion.
 To address this problem, we propose an agent-based framework for intelligent enterprise integration.
-A set of agents with specialized expertise can be quickly assembled to help with the gathering of relevant information and knowledge, to cooperate with each other and with other parts of the management system and humans to arrive at timely decisions in dealing with various enterprise scenarios.
-The proposed multi-agent system, including its architecture and implementation are presented.
-The work of this system is demonstrated through an example integration scenario involving real management software systems.
+A set of agents with specialized expertise can be quickly assembled to help with the gathering of relevant information and knowledge, to cooperate with each other and with other management systems and human managers and analysts to arrive at timely decisions in dealing with various enterprise scenarios.
+The proposed multi-agent system, including its theoretical foundation, architecture, and implementation, are presented.
+The work of this system is demonstrated through an integration scenario involving real management software systems.

-1. Introduction
+1. INTRODUCTION

-The production management system used by most of today's manufacturers consists of a set of separate application softwares, each for a different part of the planning, scheduling, and execution processes [17].
+The production management system used by most of today's manufacturers consists of a set of separate software applications, each for a different part of planning, scheduling, and execution processes [16].
 For example, Capacity Analysis (CA) software determines a Master Production Schedule that sets long-term production targets.
 Enterprise Resource Planning (ERP) software generates material and resource plans.
 Scheduling software determines the sequence in which shop floor resources (people, machines, material, etc.) are used in producing different products.
 Manufacturing Execution System (MES) tracks real-time status of work in progress, enforces routing integrity, and reports labor/material claims.

 Most of these business applications are legacy systems developed over years.
-Although each of these software systems performs well for its designated tasks, they are not equipped to handle complex business scenarios, especially those which represent exceptions to the normal or expected business processes and whose resolution involve several applications.
-For example, consider the scenario involving a delay of the shipment date on a purchased part.
+Although each of these software systems performs well for its designated tasks, they are not equipped to handle business scenarios across domains of several applications.
+For example, consider the scenario of updating a purchase order when the shipment date on a purchased part is changed.
 This event may cause one of the following possible actions: (a) the manufacturing plan is still feasible, no action is required; (b) order substitute parts; (c) reschedule; or, (d) reallocate available material.
-To determine which of these actions to take, different applications (e.g., ERP and Scheduler) and possibly human decision-makers must be involved.
-Examples of other similar scenarios include a favorite customer's request to move ahead the delivery date for one of its orders, a machine break-down being reported by MES, a crucial operation having its processing rate decreased from the normal rate, to mention just a few.
-Timely solutions to these and other scenarios are crucial to agile manufacturing.
+To determine which of these actions to take, different applications and possibly human decision-makers must be involved.
+Examples of other similar scenarios include a favorite customer's request to move one of its orders ahead, a machine breakdown being reported by MES, a crucial operation having its rate decreased from the normal rate, to mention just a few.
+Timely solutions to these scenarios are crucial to agile manufacturing.
 Unfortunately, current production management systems cannot support integrated solutions to such scenarios.
-This is because existing management systems provide little interoperability among isolated individual application softwares, and there is no software to coordinate information and knowledge gathering and decision-making at the enterprise level [1,16].
+This is because existing management systems provide little interoperability among isolated individual application softwares, and there is no software to coordinate information and knowledge gathering and decision-making at the enterprise level [1,15].